How to setup MariaDB MaxScale on CentOS 7

 Linux Server Specification

-In our previous post “Install MariaDB Galera Cluster on CentOS 7”, we have configured two node MariaDB cluster on CentOS 7 server using Galera.
+In our previous post “Install MariaDB Galera Cluster on CentOS 7”, we have configured two node MariaDB cluster on CentOS Linux 7 server using Galera.
 In this article, we will install MariaDB MaxScale database proxy for our Galera cluster.

 Besides Galera cluster, we have also provisioned a virtual machine with following specification.
 This new virtual machine is used as the MaxScale database proxy for our MariaDB cluster.